Training is seen as an organized, long-term process aimed at developing individual skills and maintaining them over time.

 - Professionals related to initiation and sports training who desire practical specialization in sports training, athlete evaluation, and performance optimization.

 - Other professionals who want to complement their training in sports training to expand their career opportunities.

-The successful completion of the Program will award the student with the degree in Sports Trainer.
+The successful completion of the Program will award the student with the degree in Specialization of SPORTS TRAINER.